SuperCoolPencil/CirclePong/README.md

 ## Gameplay

-* Each player controls a paddle moving on the circle’s circumference.
+* Player controls a paddle moving on the circle’s circumference.
 * The ball travels around the circle with constant angular velocity.
-* Players bounce the ball back by aligning their paddle with the ball’s position.
+* Player bounces the ball back by aligning their paddle with the ball’s position.
 * Missing the ball results in a score loss (optional extension).

 ## Notes